AnaghaPaul/Waze_User-Churn_Analysis/README.md

 •	Mix of integer, float, and object data types

+<a name="data-prep"></a>
+## Data Preperation and Understanding
+One of the first steps engaged in was to outline the sequence of steps that will be following for the project.
+Each of these steps are elaborated below:

+<a name="phase-1"></a>
+### Phase I - Data Extraction and Cleaning
+- Reading the dataset using Pandas
+- Identifying and handling missing values, outliers and duplicates
+<br><br>
 <a name="phase-2"></a>
 ### Phase II - Exploratory Data Analysis
 - Performing univariate, bivariate and multivariate analysis to understand the data